 Details

-The proposed goal of this project is to pilot, via two use cases, the ability to more routinely and broadly understand how FDA might conduct “on-demand quality assurance” for selected vital signs and laboratory results in a within cohort fashion.
-The first use case will evaluate a cohort of pediatric patients with hypertension.
-The second use case will evaluate a cohort of new adult users of SGLT-2 inhibitors.
+The proposed goal of this project was to pilot, via two use cases, the ability to more routinely and broadly understand how FDA might conduct “on-demand quality assurance” for selected vital signs and laboratory results in a within cohort fashion.
+The first use case evaluated a cohort of pediatric patients with hypertension.
+The second use case evaluated a cohort of new adult users of sodium-glucose co-transporter-2 (SGLT-2) inhibitors.

-Vital signs and laboratory measures will be evaluated for each use case.
-Measures will include blood pressure as well as smoking use/status, height, and weight.
-Laboratory tests will include Hemoglobin A1c and creatinine.
+Vital signs and laboratory measures were evaluated for each use case.
+Measures included blood pressure as well as smoking use/status, height, and weight.
+Laboratory tests included Hemoglobin A1c and creatinine.

-A comparison of the identification using a claims-only phenotype versus a clinical data (e.g., electronic health record based) phenotype will be conducted.
-Two reports have been posted from the first use case that evaluated a cohort of pediatric patients with hypertension.
+A comparison of the identification using a claims-only phenotype versus a clinical data (e.g., electronic health record based) phenotype was conducted.
+Two reports are posted from the first use case that evaluated a cohort of pediatric patients with hypertension.
 In the first report, the hypertension algorithm is simplified.
 The second report utilized a more complex hypertension algorithm to define events of interest.
-The second use case is still in progress and a final report will be posted when complete.
+Two reports are posted from the second use case that evaluated counts of individuals with SGLT-2 inhibitor and sitagliptin dispensings in the Sentinel Distributed Database (SDD) along with baseline conditions and other medication use.
+The first report did not include integrated delivery systems data in the analysis; the second report only included integrated delivery systems data in the analysis.

 Additional Information